Join live demo

 Do you want to offer a special promotion to a long-time customer?
 Have you noticed a customer who browses the site consistently without making a purchase?
 Having that information in hand allows you to know your customers better, helping you convert leads quickly and confidently.

 As you track lead generation, you can boost the productivity of your sales team, and help them attract more live leads.
-With follow-up tracking, you can set alerts for a particular customer or group of customers and take advantage of opportunities that might have been missed in the past.
+With follow-up tracking in your customer database, you can set alerts for a particular customer or group of customers and take advantage of opportunities that might have been missed in the past.

-Good data can help you initiate, stage and execute all kinds of campaigns, from internal processes to external marketing.
+Good customer data can help you initiate, stage and execute all kinds of campaigns, from internal processes to external marketing.
 Campaigns typically include a series of actions and steps taken to meet a specific goal, like taking a lead from first contact to closing a sale.
-Tracking the data will help you manage the workflow from initial campaign concept through building, testing, deployment, and measurement.
+Tracking the data within your customer database software will help you manage the workflow from initial campaign concept through building, testing, deployment, and measurement.

 When you create your new CRM database, the goal is to have a seamless transition from whatever you do now.
 If you use spreadsheets, sticky notes or random note cards, it should be easy to enter them into your new CRM database software.